nathanmarz/specter-wiki/List-of-Navigators.md

 `(collect-one & paths)`

 `collect-one` adds the result of running `collect` with the given path on the current value to the collected vals.
 Note that `collect-one`, like `select-one`, returns a single result.
 If there is more than one result, an exception will be thrown.
-If `transform` is called, each collected value will be passed in as an argument to the transforming function, with the resulting value as the last argument.
+If `transform` is called, each collected value will be passed as an argument to the transforming function with the resulting value as the last argument.

 See also [VAL](#val), [collect](#collect), and [putval](#putval)